eriksterneberg/image-converter-demo/README.md

 ## Problems encountered
 ### Makefile
 I want to be able to run commands for testing, like PEP8, mypy and unit testing.
-It took a while to figure out that you need to use docker-compose down --remove-orphans to clean up containers between the test runs.
+I hadn't set up these commands before and so it took some time to figure out that you need to use docker-compose down --remove-orphans to clean up containers between the test runs.

 ### Choice of Docker Image
 First I chose [python:3.7.0-alpine3.8](https://alpinelinux.org/about/) for the Python dependency since the resulting docker images take up very little space.
 Unfortunately the image processing library Pillow did not compile in that environment since there was a dependency on a library not present in Alpine Linux.
 Instead I chose the ```python:3.7.0``` docker image.